zsquareplusc/python-msp430-tools/doc/utilities.rst

 ``msp430.memory.generate``
 --------------------------
-Generate binary files filled with some pattern.
-The pattern can be a counter or a useful MSP430 instruction such as ``JMP $``.
+Generate hex files filled with some pattern.
+The pattern can be a counter or a useful MSP430 instruction such as ``JMP $`` (0x3fff).

 (run as ``python -m msp430.memory.generate``)